EFTEC/example.cupcakes/README.md

 * The table already exists.
 * We don't have access to the database (you should edit the file app.php)
-* We don't have the permissions to create table.
+* We don't have the permissions to create a table.

 ### Controller (catalog_mysql.php)